jaiwalker/laravel5-package-creator-command/readme.md

 # Laravel 5 Package Template/Skeleton Creator
+ idea from Laracast Generators

 Notes : at this stage very messy need  to clean up

 L5 includes an artisan command to create a laravel specific package out of the box, so this package only needs to add a few things, like:

-- `create-package vendorName PackageName `
+- php artisan  `create-package vendorName PackageName `

-*With one or two more to come.*

 ## Usage